 As someone who understands the temptation to substitute for healthier versions, sometimes it just doesn’t work.
 Adding applesauce will result in a cakey cookie.
 Check out my sugar free oatmeal cookies for a mashed banana version.

 Yes.
-Any dry sweetener including brown sugar can be used to make these healthy oatmeal cookies.
+Any dry sweetener including brown sugar can be used.

 Yes.
 You can use erythritol with monk fruit extract to make cookies sugar free.

 To make vegan oatmeal cookies you will have to use vegan butter like Earth Balance, which I think will work great.
-I think if you learn how to make a flax egg or chia egg instead of eggs, the recipe will work but cookies will turn on a softer side like these treats.
+I think if you learn how to make a flax egg or chia egg instead of eggs, the recipe will work but cookies will turn on a softer side.

 - Healthy pumpkin cookies